For introverts, slow-paced living is a key to a happy and contented life.

-Having a morning and evening routine will make a big difference to your day.
+Having both a morning and evening routine will make a big difference in your day.
 Allowing time in the morning carries that relaxed mood into the rest of the day, and slowing down in the evening will help you sleep better.
 Here’s what I do:

-- My morning routine starts quite early with many kisses from Daisy (the pug).
-I like to get up at least three hours before my first client so that I can drink coffee, have breakfast, write my morning pages, meditate, read, walk the dogs, and have a think about the day ahead.
+- My morning routine starts early with many kisses from Daisy, my pug.
+I like to get up at least three hours before my first client so I can drink coffee, have breakfast, write my morning pages, meditate, read, walk the dogs, and have a good think about the day ahead.

 Create a routine that works for you.
 A good routine will make you feel happier and more relaxed, not stressed or guilty that you haven’t followed one of the steps.
 (Here are some tips to help you create an effective morning routine, even if you hate waking up early.)

 Dear introvert, take the time to smell the coffee (or the dogs), make something, read something, relish the occasional TV binge, have a stash of great pajamas, create effective routines, and most importantly, clear out space in your life to do nothing — absolutely nothing — those lying on the carpet, blinking at the dogs, knowing there’s nothing else you have to do and nowhere else you need to be moments just might be your happiest.